dret/webconcepts/concepts/http-header/Link.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Link"
 title:         "HTTP Header Field: Link"
+concept-name:  HTTP Header Field
+concept-value: Link
 description: "The Link entity-header field provides a means for serialising one or more links in HTTP headers.
 It is semantically equivalent to the <LINK> element in HTML, as well as the atom:link feed-level element in Atom."
 ---